A complete guide to digital transformation

 Noridian Healthcare Solutions, a healthcare administration company and early adopter of a strong digital transformation strategy, was able to shift nearly seamlessly into an entirely remote work environment when the pandemic hit.
 In just three days, it shut down its in-person operations.

-Noridian began its digital transformation journey by implementing OnBase, a Hyland content services platform, back in 2002.
+Noridian began its digital transformation journey by implementing Hyland's OnBase platform in 2002.
 That early move away from manual and paper-based processes (and continued evolution) positioned it to react quickly and effectively to the changes necessitated by COVID-19.

-“Like everyone else in the United States, we faced the reality of transitioning to a completely remote workforce in March of 2020,” said Todd Knain, CIO at Noridian.
+“Like everyone else in the United States, we faced the reality of transitioning to a completely remote workforce in March of 2020,” said Todd Knain, senior vice president and CIO at Noridian Healthcare Solutions.
 “Because of our digital transformation efforts over the last several years, about 48% of our workforce was already working remotely.”

-- Ability to track and reassign work: Noridian knew its staff wasn’t home alone; the company recognized their employees’ families had been sent home as well.
+- Ability to track and reassign work: Noridian knew its staff wasn’t home alone; the company recognized many employees’ families had been sent home as well.
 This created a unique situation where many employees were serving both as full-time caretakers and full-time employees.
-Noridian’s OnBase solution allowed them to adjust work assignments on the fly as staff situations changed — keeping crucial work in motion.
+Noridian’s OnBase solution allowed them to adjust work assignments on the fly as staff situations changed; this kept crucial work in motion.

 Noridian’s 6-step digital transformation framework